Yasmitha6/Instagram-Stories-UI/README.md

-# Instagram-Stories-UI
+# Instagram Stories UI
-This project is built using tailwindcss.
+This project is created for the sole purpose of learning.